 Most drivers have no experience of horses and will not realise they are unpredictable and can react violently to innocent items of sounds.
 Wen you take your horse on the road, he is trusting you to keep safe.

+Aside from making sure both you and your horse are legally and financially covered should the worst happen.
 You owe it to him to do all you can to ride safely and encourage drivers to be horse-friendly.

 ‘Be seen, be safe’ is a message that’s frequently presented to riders as a key piece of riding advice – but amazinginly often, many of us ignore it.
 Traditionally, equestrians have been soberley-clad people but with today’s dangerous roads, riders should overcome a reference for sludge green or navy blue and consider the ease with which a driver can see them.